dfamonteiro/blog/blog/content/posts/2025-books.md

 _"I've seen ripple loading cripple the performance of an application."_ Trust me Martin, so have I!
 We're constantly battling this performance issue at my day job.

 So, is this book worth reading?
 Absolutely!
-Just don't be afraid of glossing over the parts of the book that don't interest you.
+Just don't be afraid to skim the parts of the book that don't interest you.
 I personally skipped over the code examples because I was far more interested in the core concepts and motivations behind the book's patterns, for example.